New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Quantum tunneling process

 and substituting this into Eq.~\eqref{eq:tunneling2} gives

 Using the estimate \(\tilde{\Theta}\sim l_{\mathrm{Planck}}\) from Eq.~\eqref{eq:NCp1} and expanding the entropy difference to second order in the NC parameter, the tunneling rate can be written as

-This expression contains an exponential factor reproducing the standard commutative non-thermal result \cite{tunn5} and a multiplicative correction that depends on the Planck length; the latter represents a quantum modification similar to that in Ref.~\cite{abdellah4}.
+This expression contains an exponential factor that reproduces the standard commutative non-thermal result \cite{tunn5}, together with a multiplicative correction depending on the Planck length.
+The latter represents a quantum modification similar to that found in Ref.~\cite{abdellah4}.
 The additional factor \(e^{-6\pi\omega}\) originates from the first-order NC correction.
-In the semi-classical limit \(l_{\mathrm{Planck}}\to 0\) the correction vanishes and the commutative result is recovered \cite{tunn5}.
+In the semi-classical limit \(l_{\mathrm{Planck}}\to 0\), the correction vanishes and the commutative result is recovered \cite{tunn5}.